An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Study Methodology

 To address \ref{rq:2}, we quantitatively and qualitatively analyzed and discussed the different types of documentation issues that we observed in our attempt to understand the ML supply chain on Hugging Face.

-Once the dataset had been cleaned, to address \ref{rq:1}, we used the \texttt{networkx} Python library \cite{networkx} to create a directed graph representing the observable ML supply chain.
+Once the dataset had been cleaned, to address \ref{rq:1}, we used the \texttt{networkx} Python library \cite{networkx} to create a directed graph representing the observable \supplychain.
+Due to the inherent issues and incompleteness of model documentation, this graph, by its nature, only represents a subset of the total ML supply chain on Hugging Face.
 Each node in the graph represents a distinct model, and an edge represents a dependency relationship.
 For example, if model $A$ listed model $B$ as a base model, there would be an edge from $B$ to $A$.
 We would describe model $B$ as the parent of model $A$ and model $A$ as the child of model $B$.
-Due to the inherent issues and incompleteness of model documentation, this graph, by its nature, only represents a subset of the total ML supply chain on Hugging Face.
+That is, model $A$ is derived from model $B$.

-For the sake of analysis, we flatten the individual model supply chains by extracting all longest paths (\eg lineage chains) from the graph that go from source nodes to sinks.
-Each of these paths goes from a root base model to a model at the end of the ML supply chain (\ie a leaf node with no dependents or outgoing connections).
+For the sake of analysis, we flatten the individual model supply chains by extracting all longest paths (\ie lineage chains) from the graph that go from source nodes to sinks.
+Each of these paths goes from a root base model to a model at the end of the ML supply chain (\ie a leaf node with no dependents or outgoing connections--- no other models are derived from this model).

-Using the paths resulting from \ref{rq:1}, we addressed \ref{rq:3} by analyzing the state of licensing in the ML supply chain, developing scripts and heuristics to look for parent/child license differences, and potential license compliance problems related to model/dataset dependencies.
+Using the paths resulting from \ref{rq:1}, we addressed \ref{rq:3} by analyzing the state of licensing in the ML supply chain, developing scripts and heuristics to look for parent/child license differences and potential license compliance problems related to model/dataset dependencies.
 We define a \textit{parent/child license difference} to refer to the difference between the license(s) of a parent and a child model/dataset.
 Assume, for example, that model $B$ is the child of model $A$.
 If model $B$ was licensed under \license{MIT} and model $A$ under \license{Apache-2.0}, we would say there is a parent/child license difference between $A$ and $B$.
-We avoid stronger terms such as ``inconsistencies'' and ``incompatibilities'', since some of these differences may in fact be consistent and compliant with licensing terms.
+We avoid stronger terms such as ``inconsistencies'' and ``incompatibilities,'' since some of these differences may in fact be compatible with licensing terms.
+This is consistent with prior work \cite{duan2024modelgo} that found that the application of licensing terms, particularly for existing licenses, in the novel ML context can introduce uncertainties and ambiguities in terms of legal interpretation.
 Two authors reviewed all distinct licenses in our dataset and grouped them into six categories, which can provide the basis for future research into license compatibility and licensing trends in the ML supply chain.

 All scripts used for mining, data clean-up, and analysis can be found in our replication package~\cite{anonymous_repo} and can be used to foster further research in this area.